SumiSastri/react-basics-to-hooks/docs/intermediate-concepts/react-state-management/8-ways-to-handle-state.md

 - Check the `refs-directly-access-DOM.md` file as well for more information

-7. Context-API
+  7.Using a global or sub-tree state

+With React, the Context-API can be used for larger apps instead of lifted state.

+Data is stored as a context object using the Context Hook made available to multiple child components.

-   In a bigger app, where the whole app or a significant portion may need all the data to function, a Context-API/ or the Context Hook can be used as it holds the whole state-tree.
+The Context Hook may store the whole state tree of the whole app or a significant portion of the data from the state-tree.
 Context avoids prop-drilling as it offers a global state or a sub-tree state.

 - Logged-in user
 - Authorisation settings